iov-one/docs/docs/introduction.md

 ## How to Get Started

-The code of the IOV name Service is in [Weave](/docs/weave/welcome).
-You can send a transaction or query the IOV Name Service by using our client library [IOV-core](/docs/iov-name-service/clients/iov-core) or by using the [IOVNS-rest-api](/docs/iov-name-service/clients/rest-api).
+The code of the IOV Name Service is in [Weave](/docs/weave/welcome).
+You can send a transaction or query the IOV Name Service by using our client library [IOV Core](/docs/iov-name-service/clients/iov-core) or by using the [IOVNS-rest-api](/docs/iov-name-service/clients/rest-api).

 You're free to explore the GitHub, all feedback is welcome!